Dherse/codly/README.md

 #codly(display-icon: false)
 ```

-Same with the name, whether the block is breakable, the radius, the padding, and the width of the numbers columns, and so many more [documentation](https://raw.githubusercontent.com/Dherse/codly/main/docs.pdf).
+Same with the name, whether the block is breakable, the radius, the padding, and the width of the numbers columns, and so many more.
+For more detailed Information check out the [documentation](https://raw.githubusercontent.com/Dherse/codly/main/docs.pdf).